huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 ![](images/image_45.png)

-## How to Search Within Your Collection
+## How to search within your collection

 Your Uwazi database offers a few different ways to search.